 What's the Erasmus programme?

-Details of the Erasmus exchange programme, with information about financial support, how to apply and what will happen after Brexit.
+Details of the Erasmus exchange programme, with information about financial support and what will replace it after Brexit.

 Erasmus+ is an EU programme for education, training, youth and sport.
 It helps university students to enhance their skills, experience and job prospects.
-UK students may be eligible to study abroad through Erasmus+ for 3–12 months as part of their degree programme, usually from the second year of study.
-Students can also apply for a traineeship lasting between 2–12 months, if their degree permits .
+Students may be eligible to study abroad through Erasmus+ for 3–12 months as part of their degree programme, usually from the second year of study.
+Students can also apply for a traineeship lasting between 2–12 months, if their degree permits.

 Erasmus+ stems from the Erasmus Programme, a student exchange programme that has been operating in the EU since 1987.
 It serves students across the EU with foreign exchange opportunities at some of the world’s best universities.
 Since its inception, over four million students have taken part.